gvwilson/sensibleadventures/short-stories/soul-unprisoned.md

 "There's a stranger in camp."
 He was one of the new arrivals, still thin and angry after his long trek from the drowning lands.
-His clan had lost their farms to the rising sea, and many had been killed or enslaved.
+His clan had lost their farms to the ever-rising sea, and many had been killed or enslaved.
 It would be many years before he was ready to let go of the weight of that, but he had helped realign some of her stones without complaint